projectcapsule/capsule/docs/content/general/crds-apis.md

         <td><b>cidr</b></td>
         <td>string</td>
         <td>
-          CIDR is a string representing the IP Block Valid examples are "192.168.1.1/24" or "2001:db9::/64"<br/>
+          cidr is a string representing the IPBlock Valid examples are "192.168.1.0/24" or "2001:db8::/64"<br/>
         </td>
         <td>true</td>
       </tr><tr>
         <td><b>except</b></td>
         <td>[]string</td>
         <td>
-          Except is a slice of CIDRs that should not be included within an IP Block Valid examples are "192.168.1.1/24" or "2001:db9::/64" Except values will be rejected if they are outside the CIDR range<br/>
+          except is a slice of CIDRs that should not be included within an IPBlock Valid examples are "192.168.1.0/24" or "2001:db8::/64" Except values will be rejected if they are outside the cidr range<br/>
         </td>
         <td>false</td>
       </tr></tbody>